 In fact, in many business surveys done, money ranks third or lower by employees.
 In other recent surveys, 91% of employees who feel valued at their jobs are motivated to do their best, versus 37% of those who don’t feel valued are not motivated to do their best.

-So, the domino effect in business occurs when employees don’t feel appreciated and the result is a lack of mutual respect.
+So, the domino effect in business occurs when team members don’t feel appreciated and the result is a lack of mutual trust and respect.

 How to demonstrate mutual respect in the workplace: